Alfred Gatley

 The two bas relief panels known as the Craigentinny Marbles (above right) were described at the time of installation in 1867 as "The most remarkable pieces of sculpture executed during this century."

-The original Oak Bank House in Bollington, erected in 1854, had a very fine carved front door surround (picture below right).
+The original Oak Bank House in Bollington, erected in 1858, had a very fine carved front door surround and frieze (picture right).
 Dr John Coope believed that this may have been the work of Gatley.
 Sadly this fine piece was lost when the house was demolished in the 1940s.

 Revenge of Achilles